arshadkazmi42/ak-cli/CONTRIBUTING.md

 5. Push changes to GitHub.
 6. Submit your changes for review by creating a pull request.
 7. Give a brief description about the new feature you have added in the PR.
+8. (Optional) Give star to the repo if you like the project.